HewlettPackard/Rancher-on-SimpliVity/README.md

    The `user_cluster.csi` variable controls whether the provisioned user cluster will include support for a CSI storage plugin.
 When set to `true` the cluster will deploy with CSI storage support enabled.
 At this time only the vSphere CSI driver is supported.
 Future versions of this solution will include support for other CSI plugins.

    **Note:** CSI storage drivers require that the VM template used to create the user cluster be configured with **VM Hardware Compatibility version 15**.
 The playbooks have been designed to download the latest Ubuntu 18.04 cloud image OVA as the VM template used when provisioning the various nodes in this solution.
 The default Ubuntu 18.04 cloud image OVA use **hardware compatibility version 10**, which makes them incompatible with the CSI storage driver.
 To work around this limitation, the playbooks automatically deploy an initial VM template from the 18.04 cloud image OVA and then upgrade the hardware compatibility to version 15, making the template compatible with CSI storage.
-This single upgraded VM template can therefore be used for any type of node in the solution: support (DHCP), load balancer, RKE cluster and user cluster nodes.
-If you still wish to use a different template for the user cluster and enable CSI support, be sure to set the `user_cluster.vm_template` variable to an appropriate VM template that uses hardware compatibility version 15.
+The `template` section of the Ansible inventory file lists the hostname and IP address that will be assigned to the VM template.
+This single upgraded VM template can then be used for any type of node in the solution, including: support (DHCP), load balancer, RKE cluster and user cluster nodes.
+If you still wish to use a different template for the user cluster and enable CSI support, be sure to set the `user_cluster.vm_template` variable to an appropriate VM template that is available in the vSphere instance and is using hardware compatibility version 15.

    The following variables control the CSI storage deployment: